dsingla54/dsingla54/README.md

 ### Accelerometer-Enhanced GPS Tracker(IoT based)

+an IoT device that integrates various sensors to collect and transmit data.
+The device gathers temperature, touch, and accelerometer readings, along with GPS data, and sends them via a web request to a designated recipient.
+The program is written in Arduino language and is designed to run on compatible hardware.

 ## 🤝 Let's Connect

-If you share my enthusiasm for [Your Interests], I'd love to connect:
+If you share my enthusiasm for Science and Entreprenuership, I'd love to connect:

 - 📧 Email: dhruvsingla3000@gmail.com
 - 🌐 LinkedIn: https://www.linkedin.com/in/dsingla54/